17 Rock Solid Website Layout Examples for 2018

-Now, on this page, there are other kinds of photos.
+On the product pages, there are other kinds of photos.
 Most of them are of standalone shoes.
 They don’t look like boxes.
 I like this because it breaks up the pattern of square photos we see on just about every website, including this one.

 05. So Worth Living

 As you scroll down, the layout changes to have just text accompanied by a single decoration.
-The decorative shapes are a really fun touch!
+The decorative shapes are really fun touch!

 SALt is an eyewear company.
 Their home page is one of my favorites on this list.
 The layout is broken down into various blocks.
-I’m more interested what’s inside of these blocks.
+I’m more interested in what’s inside of these blocks.

 10. Bill Bass